ianmiell/shutit/README.md

 - Are a programmer who wants to highly configurable containers for differing use cases and environments.

-- Find dockerfiles a great idea, but limiting in practise.
+- Find dockerfiles a great idea, but limiting in practice.

 Overview
 --------